Robust quantum metrology with random Majorana constellations

-\emph{Comparison to other random distributions.---} It is worth noting that one could instead consider states with randomized probability amplitudes $\psi_{m}$.
+If a pure state is expressed in the angular momentum basis as $|\psi\rangle=\sum_m \psi_m |S,m\rangle$, one could instead consider states with randomized probability amplitudes $\psi_{m}$.
 This can be achieved with a random unitary $U \in\mathrm{SU}(2S+1)$ acting on the state, which is often called the circular unitary ensemble (CUE)~\cite{Dyson:1962wh}.
-Such random unitaries were considered in Refs.~\cite{Slomczynski:1998tj} and~\cite{Gnutzmann:2001wk}, who found the R\'enyi-Wehrl entropies of such random states to be highly quantum.
-Moreover, in Ref.~\cite{Oszmaniec:2016wo} it was demonstrated that such random states are useful and robust for metrology.
-This sort of action may be possible with a physical system such as multiplane light conversion elements~\cite{Morizur:2010ua,Boucher:2021vc} acting randomly on the orbital angular momentum degrees of freedom of a beam of light (or waveplates and a cross-Kerr element~\cite{Oszmaniec:2016wo}), but it less tied to the geometrical properties of the state.
+These random unitaries were considered in Refs.~\cite{Slomczynski:1998tj} and~\cite{Gnutzmann:2001wk}, who found the R\'enyi-Wehrl entropies of the resulting random CUE states to be highly quantum.
+Moreover, in Ref.~\cite{Oszmaniec:2016wo} it was demonstrated that such random CUE states are useful and robust for metrology.